pirsch-analytics/docs/docs/api-sdks/api.md

 ]
 ```

-`pattern` is the regex pattern stored for the conversion goal, which can be used as the `pattern` parameter in the filter. path_pattern` is the path pattern as configured by the user in the dashboard.
+`pattern` is the regex pattern stored for the conversion goal, which can be used as the `pattern` parameter in the filter. `path_pattern` is the path pattern as configured by the user in the dashboard.
 The `pattern` is generated from this.

+`path_pattern`, `pattern` and any of the event/custom metric members are optional and `null` in case they're not set.

+`custom_metric_type` can be either `integer` or `float`.

 :::